 Major international chains with a presence in Norway include Hertz, Avis, Budget, Europcar and Sixt.
 Even the smallest airports should have at least a couple of these firms presence.

 Roads can be treacherous and weather conditions can change at short notice.
-This often causes roads, even main highways such as the Oslo to Trondheim E6, to be closed.
+This often causes roads–even main highways such as the Oslo to Trondheim E6–to be closed for periods of time.